The

 Weekdays:

-from April 1st to November 30th: Monday
+April 1st to November 30th: Monday

 Wednesday and Friday 3 pm -